The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Fixed-point Higgs potential and the properties of the ASSM fixed point

 which indicates a non-trivial competition between diagrams with $g_h^*/(1+\mu^*_h)^2$ and those with $g_h^*/(1+\mu^*_h)$.

 The above analysis emphasises, that \Cref{Fig:UVHiggsMap} is effectively a one-dimensional plot since typical diagrams contain

 Typical combinations are $(n,m) = (1,1)$ and $(n,m) = (1,2)$, a detailed analysis can be found in \cite{Christiansen:2017cxa}.
-Accordingly, a smaller Newton coupling $g_h^*$ is similar to a larger mass parameter $\mu_h^*$, as the latter decreases the fixed-point propagator $G_h(\mu_h^*)$.
-We define the effective fixed point (Newton) coupling
+Accordingly, a smaller Newton coupling $g_h^*$ is similar to a larger mass parameter $\mu_h^*$.
+We define the effective fixed-point (Newton) coupling

 potentially implying a weak gravity bound $ \hat g^* < \hat g^*_\textrm{red}$.
-Note that in an on-shell approximation the two-dimensional plot \Cref{Fig:UVHiggsMap} collapses to a line as this approximation lacks any $\mu_h$-dependence, and \labelcref{eq:geffOrder} follows.
+Note that in an on-shell approximation the two-dimensional plot \Cref{Fig:UVHiggsMap} collapses to a line as this approximation lacks any $\mu_h^*$-dependence, and \labelcref{eq:geffOrder} follows.